YC-Qiu/context-aware-user-recommendation/data/clustering_results_k4_6/cluster_profiles_food_mapping_draft.md

 - Expected spend: mid
 - Best fit: customizable, shareable, visually appealing meals

-## Cluster 1: Practical Home/Family Managers
+## Cluster 3: Balanced Mainstream Consumers

 Behavioral signals:

-- Low engagement across most categories
+- Moderately strong evening usage
-- High browser usage
+- Slightly lower late-night usage
-- Lower social/news activity
-- Moderate utilities/productivity
-- Lower app switching
+- Moderate switching
+- Moderate diversity and entropy
+- No extreme category spikes

 Behavioral story:

-When these consumers are on their phone, it is because they have a specific purpose.
-They are practical and task-focused, and not overly reliant on digital stimulation.
-They value reliability over novelty.

-Food direction:

-- Vibe: family
-- Expected spend: low, mid
-- Best fit: dependable, filling, nutritious, family-oriented meals

-## Cluster 2: Balanced Mainstream Consumers

-Behavioral signals:

-- Mostly medium engagement across all categories
-- Moderate social, shopping, entertainment, and productivity behavior
-- No major highs or lows in usage patterns

-Behavioral story:

 These consumers represent a broad middle-market audience.
-They are digitally comfortable, but not highly dependent on technology or driven by novelty.
+They are digitally comfortable, but not highly dependent on novelty.
 They value familiarity, flexibility, and options that appeal to multiple people or situations.

 Food direction: